Xuechunzi Bai

 JCCP, 2018 [pdf]

-A spontaneous stereotype content model: Taxonomy, properties, processes, and prediction.
+A spontaneous stereotype content model: Taxonomy, properties, processes, and prediction

 Gandalf Nicolas, Xuechunzi Bai, Susan Fiske